dougwollison/nlingual/readme.txt

 = 1.1.1 =
 Added skip current language feature to lang_links (also minor commenting updates).

-The nL_lang_links function now offers a $skip_current argument (#4).

 = 1.1.0 =
 Added other_lang methods.

-The new features in this update are largely only useful for bilingual setups.
-Now in addition to the current_lang functions, you can use other_lang functions, which get or test using the language that isn't the current one (in multilingual setups, it's the first one in the languages list that isn't the current one).

 = 1.0.1 =
 Fixed associate_posts and added translation management to quickedit.

-Discovered an issue where associate_posts wasn't set to delete links when the post_id passed was -1 ("None" in the interface).
-Also added translation management to the quick edit form.

 = 1.0 =
 Initial public release.